gjasny/v4l-utils/README.md

 gcc gcc-c++ gettext-devel git meson perl which
 ```

-(git is only requiried if you're cloning from the main git repository at
+(git is only required if you're cloning from the main git repository at
 linuxtv.org).

 And, to be able to compile it with all usual functionality with qt5, you'll need